3 Days in Porto: Old Town, Coastal Biking and Douro Valley

 Next, head over to the Sao Bento Train Station.

-Climb up to the top of Clerigos Tower
+Climb to the top of Clerigos Tower

-Peek into the Majestic Café
+Peek into the Majestic Cafรฉ

 Pop your head in for a quick peek.
-But don’t order anything now, because you’re going on a food-and-wine tour next!
+But donโt order anything now, because youโre going on a food-and-wine tour next!

 Join a food walking tour

-You must be starved by now!
+You must be starved by now โ time to eat your way through Porto!

-Other highly-rated Porto food tours include these ones:
+Other well-loved Porto food tours

 Kick off your second day with a bicycle ride along the stunning Atlantic Coast beaches south of Porto.